convexengineering/gplibrary/1682/solar_hale/solar_hale.md

 # Atmosphere

-The basic assumption here is that temperature, air density and pressure vary with altitude.
+Temperature, pressure and air density variations with altitude are based off on the standard atmosphere.

 ```python
 #inPDF: replace with Atmosphere.vars.generated.tex